Interview with Senate Chaplain Rev. Dr. Barry Black

 Hearing God by Dallas Willard

-Tuesday Evening Prayer Service - Prayer & Praise
+Tuesday Evening Healing & Prayer Service

 Our Prayer Room (Room 310) is a beautiful place, blessed and set apart for prayer.
 Responding to the call of God, each intercessor on the Prayer Room Team spends one to two hours a week praying for our congregation, our staff, and our missionaries.
 Each one has been trained and has taken a vow of confidentiality.
-Prayer requests are received through Prayer Request forms located in the literature and pew racks.
-The forms can be placed in the offering plate or the Prayer Request Boxes located throughout the church.
-Requests may also be called in to our 24-hour prayer line,

 Elder Prayer After Services